greenelab/knowledge-graph-review/manuscript.md

 In this section we review how knowledge graphs are applied in biomedical settings and put particular emphasis on an emerging set of techniques that represent knowledge graphs in a low dimensional space.

 ![
-Overview of biomedical applications that make use of knowledge graphs.
+Overview of various biomedical applications that make use of knowledge graphs.
 Categories consist of: (a) Multi-Omic applications, (b) Pharmaceutical Applications and (c) Clinical Applications.
 ](images/figures/unifying_applications_overview.png){#fig:unifying_applications}